Lilypad-Tech/awesome-Lilypad/README.md

 A list of modules that can run on the Lilypad Network, provided by the Lilypad team and community.

-> The [Lilypad CLI](https://docs.lilypad.tech/lilypad/lilypad-testnet/install-run-requirements) is required to run a module.

 ### API Compatible Modules

 Modules supported by the Lilypad API are also compatible with our CLI.